KyleAMathews/react-component-gallery/README.md

-react-image-grid
+react-component-gallery
 ================

-React component for creating an evenly spaced grid of images.
+React component for creating an evenly spaced gallery of child components.

+These components can be anything from text, images, a card UI, etc.

-You choose a `targetWidth`, `margin`, and `widthHeightRatio` for your images and the component does the math to figure out how to size each image.
-Re-renders when the component width changes.
+You choose a `targetWidth`, `margin`, and `widthHeightRatio` for your components and then this component does the math to figure out how to size each component.
+Listens for when its width changes and re-renders.

 ## Install
-`npm install react-image-grid`
+`npm install react-component-gallery`

 ## Usage

-      <ImageGrid
+      <ComponentGallery
         className="photos"
         margin=10
         widthHeightRatio=3/5